 Heading on a London fall vacation?
-Fall’s a great time to visit London, although the weather can pose some packing difficulties.
+Fall’s a great time to visit London.
+Here’s how to pack for the weather.
 Regular rain showers and temperatures in the 40s and 50s make fantastic museum weather… it’s just the walk between them that can be a bit damp.

 Statistically, October is London’s rainiest month, with rain expected more than half the days of the month.
 But since London’s famous for its moody gray skies, that shouldn’t come as any surprise.
 With a little prep, you can add some rain- and wind-proofing layers to your luggage, and enjoy your London fall vacation even with a few showers.

 The hard part is figuring out how to dress for comfortable travel in a stylish, but damp, city.
 Sneakers might be your go-to footwear for a city break with lots of walking, but what about wet feet?
 Jeans are probably the most common piece of clothing in the US, but wet denim might also be the heaviest, least-insulated fabric in the world if a cold rain storm whips through while you’re on the street.

 The confusion is real!
 So we have some recommendations for both guys and gals heading to London this fall.
 Use these simple ingredients for a winning formula–practical and versatile clothing combinations you can use to pack lightly, and dress comfortably, throughout your London fall vacation.
 You don’t need a lot, just a few key items to stay comfy from head to toe.

 Ankle boots: They’re the best and most stylish way to keep your feet warm and dry on rainy days.
 Leather or faux leather will keep you from getting too damp while splashing through puddles.
 Chelsea boots come in both male and female styles and make a great urban, waterproof look.